Preview

 Project overview

-In 300-400 words, please describe your proposed project, including the problem or need your project aims to address, what your project will involve, who it will impact, and how those impacts will occur.
+Please describe your proposed project, including the problem or need your project aims to address, what your project will involve, who it will impact, and how those impacts will occur.
 Be sure to explain the “why” behind your project and how it will create positive changes related to your selected grant category.
+(300-400 words)

 Project plan

-In 200-300 words, clearly outline your project plan, including your key activities, goals, and expected results.
+Clearly outline your project plan, including your key activities, goals, and expected results (200-300 words)

 Team and responsibilities